 However, you can also pack nothing.
 You can literally buy anything you want in Mexico City.

-Transportation from the Mexican City Airport
+Transportation from the Mexico City Airport

 A less expensive way is taking an Uber.
 For this you will need Internet connection that you may or may not have inside the airport.
 If you do, I recommend this over the taxi.
 It’s cheaper and will just bill your credit card.
 Make sure you don’t have a card with foreign transaction fees.
 An Uber is around $5-$7.